Derrick Rose's Signing With Minnesota Leads To A Reunion

 “Is he a hell of a player?
 Yeah.
 But that’s up to Thibs and everybody else to figure if he has a place on this roster and this team.
 Obviously, I’ve played with him before.
 I know the talent he has.
 It’s not my job to say.”

-In being former teammates, Butler is certainly more qualified than most to speak about Rose.
+Being former teammates, Butler is certainly more qualified than most to speak about Rose.
 However, discussions with the latter seemed to progress after Butler suffered an injury about a couple weeks back.
-As stated by UPROXX’ Robby Kalland, Butler badly hurt the meniscus in his right knee, which required surgery.
+As stated by UPROXX’s Robby Kalland, Butler badly hurt the meniscus in his right knee, which required surgery.

 That being said, the move appears to be an attempt to help obliterate the sting of losing Butler.
 At the same time, Butler very well may have had a say as well given his knowledge of Rose’s game.

-At any rate, though, the signing of Rose will indeed impart the Timberwolves with some further depth.
+At any rate, though, the signing of Rose will indeed give the Timberwolves further depth.
 In a tightly competitive Western Conference, every last ounce of help is crucial to their chances of securing one of the higher playoff seeds.

 During his short stay with Cleveland, Rose averaged 9.8 points, 1.8 boards, and 1.6 dimes on a nightly basis.
 Unfortunately for the Cavs, they only carried a net rating of -5.3 when the former MVP was on the court.
 Based on Kalland’s report, the Cavs were only worse when Thomas used to play for them.

 Although Rose may never be the player he once was, the Wolves’ interest in him is not completely off base.
-Let alone Butler, other NBA players have noted that Rose is still capable of playing the game at a high level when healthy.
+Besides Butler, other NBA players have noted that Rose is still capable of playing the game at a high level when healthy.
 One of those guys is Dwyane Wade, who also temporarily played in Cleveland this season.

 According to Reynolds’ piece, Wade had the following to say about D-Rose’s potential when he is not sidelined.